Tracing & Audit Logging

 )

-# Filter by workflow ID
+# Filter entries for a specific workflow

 for entry in response.entries: